camunda/camunda-docs-manual/content/installation/full/was/manual-liberty.md

 ## Datasource

-Camunda Platform 7 requires a datasource that will be used by the process engine.
+Camunda 7 requires a datasource that will be used by the process engine.
 To provide a datasource in WebSphere Liberty, the following steps need to be performed:

 1. Create the database schema and tables